jobzz-kj/Sequelize_JS/README.md

 Use my newserver.js file to understand more about the code.
 You will see server and newserver; newserver is the code that we are inserting bulk data in json format, the other is to understand just to insert a single data

+Users.json file has 100 datas, which I am inserting through js to database with sequelize Here I used sqlite3 as the db